-Our mission is to transform the way insurance policies are distributed.
+Our mission is to transform the way insurance policies are distributed and to become a trustworthy online insurance product and service platform.

 Overview

 We are a leading independent online insurance product and service platform in China that is not affiliated with insurance companies or other insurance industry participants.
 As a licensed insurance intermediary operating an online platform, we do not bear underwriting risks.
 We distribute on our platform insurance products underwritten by insurance companies we cooperate with, whom we refer to as our insurer partners, and help them reach a large number of purchasers of insurance products, or our insurance clients.
 We primarily generate revenues from the insurance brokerage fees paid by our insurer partners.
 We believe, leveraging internet, technology and data analytics expertise, our business model enables us to reach the insurance retail market in a cost-effective manner.